wp-slimstat/wp-slimstat/readme.txt

 == Installation ==

+0. **If you are upgrading from 2.8.4 or earlier, you MUST first install version 3.0 (deactivate/activate) and then upgrade to the latest release available**
 1. Go to Plugins > Add New
 2. Search for WP SlimStat
 3. Click on Install Now under WP SlimStat